Diagrammatics for Soergel categories: Consequences

+\begin{defn} A \emph{cycle} in a one-color graph is either a circle or a path from a vertex to itself which does not repeat any edges.
+Any cycle splits the plane into two parts, the inside and outside of the cycle.
+A cycle is \emph{minimal} if the inside of the cycle consists of a single region. \end{defn}

+By counting vertices, it is clear that any connected purely trivalent graph with no cycles is a simple tree.
+Any graph with a cycle has a minimal cycle.

+We shall now give a precise inductive algorithm to reduce a graph to a disjoint union of simple trees, by reducing minimal cycles.

+\begin{prop} Consider a minimal cycle in a one-color graph $\Gamma$.
+Using the associativity, needle, dot removal, and dot contraction/extension moves, we may reduce a neighborhood of the cycle (including the inside region) to a simple tree (See (\ref{figure})). \end{prop}

-\begin{prop} Using the associativity, needle, dot removal and dot contraction moves, one can reduce any one-color graph to a simple forest.
-All connected components of the original graph which did not have a boundary are removed, and after this is done, the connectedness is unchanged.
-Using the connecting move in addition, we can reduce the graph to a simple tree. \end{prop}
+\begin{prop} Using the associativity, needle, dot removal and dot contraction/extension moves, one can reduce any one-color graph $\Gamma$ to a disjoint union of simple trees.
+During this process, each component with no boundary lines will be replaced with the empty graph, and after this is done, no further connected components are created or destroyed or merged. \end{prop}

-In particular, a connected graph always reduces to a simple tree (which may be empty), without needing the use of the connecting move.